 As I took my place on the right-hand side of the stage, very excited, camera in hand….
 Down went the lights and in came keyboard player Michael Bluestein to get the crowd started, shortly followed by the band and the main man himself Kelly Hansen.
 The crowd were on their feet straight away as the band burst into ‘Double Vision’.
 The frontman had everyone singing and dancing and interacted right from the outset.
 Kelly has an excellent voice, more importantly, he’s a fabulous frontman!
-Asking whether there are any wild women in the house prior to ‘Dirty White Boys’ or his “feel the lurve” rap prior to the anthemic ‘I Want To Know What Love Is’ he had the crowd in the palm of his hand and the women screaming!
+Asking whether there are any wild women in the house prior to ‘Dirty White Boys’ or his “feel the lurve” rap prior to the anthemic ‘I Want To Know What Love Is’, joined by a school choir the stage was full of singing energy.
+Now Kelly definitely had the crowd in the palm of his hand and the women screaming!
 He surprised fans about 3 songs into the show, by jumping from the stage and running into the stall seats with fans grabbing at him and cheering along with him.
 The atmosphere in there was electric!

 Mr Versatile Thom Gimbel was amazing as he swapped his guitar for sax part way through and bashed out a strong solo during ‘Urgent’.
 It was like there was 4 of him as he switched to flute then keyboard and back to guitar.
 The energy from him was amazing, and you could tell he was loving it.